Forget Followers. Focus on Growing Your Business with Social Media

 I no longer require a product/service because I’ve moved on from that phase of my life.
 For example, I’m not currently in the market for maternity wear or nursery inspo.

 Sometimes I unfollow because I’m already following a business on another platform.
 For example, I might choose to unfollow on Facebook because I’m following the same brand on Instagram.
 This is especially true if they share the same content on both platforms (THAT is why auto-posting from one platform to another isn’t the best strategy – a topic for another day).

 Sometimes, yes, it is about them.
 I unfollow accounts that post crappy content or those people who jump on Instagram and post 15x talking head videos in a row of them whinging.
 I subscribe to the Marie Kondo philosophy of decluttering all that doesn’t “spark joy” – in my home, relationships and social media.
 Basically, if it doesn’t provide value to me, I’m out.
 And what I find valuable is different for other people.
 In fact, unfollowing is a good thing – because it helps weed out those who aren’t really ‘your people’, leaving you with those who are true believers – i.e. your ideal customer!

-Rather than obsessing over fluctuating follower numbers, do this instead:
+Instead of obsessing over fluctuating follower numbers, do this:

-3. Encourage your existing social media contacts and website visitors to sign up to your mailing list – so you can continue to connect with them on YOUR terms and not just when the algorithm is playing nice
+Encourage your existing social media contacts and website visitors to sign up to your email list – so you can continue to connect with them on YOUR terms and not just when the algorithm is playing nice

 Sign up to receive Shall We Social Squad emails and you’ll receive this step-by-step guide to increasing your Instagram engagement in as little as 10 minutes per day plus regular emails filled with tips and techniques to master your socials with style.